Meet our Board of Directors.

 The CCA is governed by an elected national board of directors with regional representation across Canada.
 The Board develops policies and strategies for the association and provides leadership and guidance to chapters.
 The Board meets monthly via conference calls and in-person three times annually.

-Anne Wraggett – President
+Anne Wraggett – Past President

 Originally from southern Ontario, Anne Wraggett has lived in Victoria, B.C. since 1998.
 She obtained an undergraduate degree from the University of Toronto and then returned to university a decade later to become an accountant.
 After working for a variety of organizations, she is now Director of Finance and co-manager of a long-term care facility.
 She became active in the Victoria Chapter in 2001, serving as secretary and then president before chairing the organizing committee for the 2008 CCA national conference held in Victoria.
 On the CCA National Board of Directors since 2012, Anne juggles her volunteer work with the CCA, her full-time job, and a home life with her husband, 2 cats, and a garden.

 Renée lives in Kamloops BC and joined the board in 2016.
 She is married with 2 grown children and her faithful friend Oakley, the family golden retriever.
 Diagnosed with Celiac disease in 2013 Renée soon found her passion advocating for those with Celiac disease, and along with her position as a Director with the Board, she’s also currently the Chapter President for Kamloops.
 When not volunteering Renée enjoys spending time in the great outdoors with her family fishing, camping, hiking and capturing memories from behind the lens of her camera.